Charles McNider: Powers and abilities

+Equipment

-McNider possesses the metahuman ability to see perfectly in the dark.
-Utilizing special infrared lenses, McNider can see in light; later in his life, his lenses become more ineffective as his eyesight continues to deteriorate even further, inhibiting his daylight vision.
+Utilizing special infrared lenses, McNider can see in light.
+Later in his life, his lenses become more ineffective as his eyesight continues to deteriorate even further, inhibiting his daylight vision.
 McNider also employs "blackout bombs" which release pitch-black gas that blinds villains yet allowing McNider to see.
 For a time, he used a weapon called a "cryotuber" which can either control the nervous system of an opponent or fire bursts of heat or cold.
 He is also a brilliant doctor and a mathematician.
 In All-Star Comics #13, he is able to communicate with a Neptunian using mathematical equations.
 As Starman, McNider uses various star-themed gadgets, including an airship designed by the Red Torpedo.
-McNider is also a superb athlete and fighter, as well as a gifted physician and author.